UPSC Syllabus 2026: Comprehensive IAS Prelims & Mains Syllabus PDF

 UPSC IAS Interview Test

-Candidates who successfully clear the UPSC Mains examination will be invited for the final stage: the Personality Test (Interview), conducted by a board appointed by the UPSC.
+Candidates who successfully clear the UPSC Mains examination are invited for the final stage: the Personality Test (Interview), conducted by a board appointed by the Commission.

 1. The candidate will be interviewed by a board who will have a record of his/her career and interests filled by him/her in the Detailed Application Form (DAF).